< MY SKILLS PAGE

 Preamble

 This is a self-study effort from January 2025.
-The scripts I wrote for the chapter exercises are at the bottom of this page's source code.
+Scripts I wrote for the applicable chapter exercises are at the bottom of this page's source code.

 I've been eying this textbook for a few days now, but since I have this website, I figure this is a good place to host my notes in an environment where I can actually execute JavaScript.
-I didn't have a place to put it, though, so I added an extra index page to branch my site structure off into a self-development page, where I have the link to this page.
-It doesn't take long to actually make pages, but because they're my pages, I get to choose to give them novel creative designs, which adds artistic & troubleshooting processes on top of the coding.
+I didn't have a place to put it, though, so I changed my site structure to add supporting pages that lead to this one.

-All of this just to start studying, not that any of that was necessary.
-I enjoy the content of the work and the learning involved, if that's not made apparent by the existence of this page.
+All this just to start studying?
+Yes.
+I enjoy the content of the work and the learning involved, plus an investment in myself pays dividends in the future.
 What kind of fool works without being told?
-One who's curious or creative or otherwise self-driven... that kind of fool!
+One who's curious or creative or future focused or otherwise self-driven... that kind of fool!
 And now, I'll fool around with the content of this book.

 Eloquent JavaScript, 4th Edition, by Marijn Haverbeke